Open file, or obtain information about open files

 Open or create new file for reading and writing.
 Append data to the end of the file.

-Append without automatic flushing of the current output buffer.
-(Used with tape drives.)
+Open file for appending without automatic flushing of the current output buffer.

-Write without automatic flushing of the current output buffer.
-(Used with tape drives.)
+Open file for writing without automatic flushing of the current output buffer.

 To open files in text mode, attach the letter

 Read operations that encounter a carriage return followed

 '\r\n') remove the carriage

 Write operations insert a carriage return before any newline character in the output.